crowdcover/moabi/_posts/blog/2014-12-10-moabi-gets-new-cartography.md

 ## Era Layers
 ![era layers](/_posts/blog/Screenshot 2014-12-10 18.07.49.png)

-With the help of [XXXX](http://www.com), we've added all new layers for data relating to the Era REDD+ project.
+With the help of [WildlifeWorks](http://www.wildlifeworks.com/index.php), we've added six new layers of data relating to the Era REDD+ project.
 This includes data on:

 * forest stratification
 * project zones